MerlinsLair/merlin/x/superfluid/README.md

   distribution or slashing events, and are responsible for establishing the connection between each superfluid staked lock and their delegation to the validator.
-These work by transferring the superfluid OSMO to their respective delegators.
+These work by transferring the superfluid MER to their respective delegators.
 Rewards are linearly scaled based on how much you have locked for a given (validator, denom) pair.
 Rewards are first moved to the incentive gauges, then distributed from the gauges.
 In this way, we're using the existing